Skip to content

 # -*- mode: yaml -*-

-# This example configuration for provides basic automations to get started with gitStream.
+# This example configuration provides basic automations to get started with gitStream.

 # View the gitStream quickstart for more examples: https://docs.gitstream.cm/examples/